 Adding a profile to the Apple Device Enrollment Program (DEP)

-The Add Profile option in the Apple Device Enrollment Program (DEP) workflow includes two tabs: Configuration (administrators configure device settings for a DEP profile) and Skip Items (administrators choose setup configuration settings that a device user can skip during DEP device enrollment).
+The Add Profile option in the Apple Device Enrollment Program (DEP) workflow includes three tabs: Configuration (administrators configure device settings for a DEP profile), Apple shared device settings (administrators configure the shared iPad settings), and Skip Items (administrators choose setup configuration settings that a device user can skip during DEP device enrollment).

 Procedure